tpl-eservices/tpl-shared/INSTALL_COMMAND.md

 ## Troubleshooting

+### Issue: Installation fails with "mkdir(): No such file or directory"

+**Status:** ✅ **FIXED** (as of v0.1.25)

+**Cause:** Windows path separator issue in backup directory creation.

+**Solution:** Update to the latest version of tpl-shared.
+The issue has been resolved by properly normalizing Windows paths (backslashes) to forward slashes when creating backup directories.

+If you're still experiencing this issue:
+1. Ensure you're using the latest version: `composer update tpl/shared`
+2. Check that you have write permissions to the `storage/backups` directory

 ### Issue: Installation fails on one file

 **Solution:** The command continues with other files and creates stub files for failed modifications.
 Check: